p4ulinely/fintwitibov/README.md

     - Tweets intensity (grouped by date) to feed Webpage of Charts.

 - Module to tokenize tweets, filtering stop-words/chars, urls, then generate js object with tokens and their respective frequencies.
+- Get live source of either IBOV or INDFUT historical data.

 ## To Do

-- `(doing)` Get live source of either IBOV or INDFUT historical data.
 - Websocket to watch tweets from specific profile
 	- Generate JSON of frequencies and store them.
 - Find library, in pt-BR, to do the sentiment analysis, or find a dictionary with sentiment polarization.